-This page will serve as a reference guide for some common shoe construction methods.
-If you need information on shoe anatomy and basic terminology, see our page on the parts of a shoe.
+This page will serve as a reference guide for the most common shoe construction methods.
 The information on this page is somewhat advanced and will definitely resonate with shoe enthusiasts.

 With that said, knowing about how shoes are made will enable you to make smart purchasing decisions, so we invite anyone to have a look.

 If you’re curious about a particular construction method or other topic, you can quickly jump to it by clicking one of the following links: